Potassium: Essential Mineral for Muscle and Heart Wellness

 What Is Potassium?
 Understanding This Essential Electrolyte

-Why Is Potassium Important?
-Key Functions and Health Benefits
+Why Potassium Matters: Main Functions and Everyday Benefits

-• Fluid Balance: It works with sodium to control the movement of fluids in and out of cells.
+• Fluid Balance: Works with sodium to manage fluids inside and outside of cells.

 Age Group